Overview of Different Types of Zippers

 Another thing to keep in mind is to match the zipper weight to the weight of the material to which it will be attached.
 Always use a lightweight zipper with lightweight fabrics and vice versa.

 Zippers are best attached to the garment by using a special zipper foot.
-The foot has two slots underneath that allows for the zipper teeth to pass through.
+The foot has two slots underneath that allow the zipper teeth to pass through.
 That allows you to sew close to the teeth in order to obtain a professional look.

 Here is a brief overview of the various types of zippers that you can purchase for your sewing projects.